Sold by The Liz Spear Team of RE/MAX Elite in Springboro's Stone Ridge The Woods

 So what does this mean to you as a potential Springboro home buyer?

 Springboro offers a lot of prime factors to make it home: great schools, great location, great community.
 There are quite a few newer homes for sale in communities such as Settlers Walk, and some older subdivisions provide the lower end of the shopping price point.
-New construction is also available in some communities.
+New construction is also available.

 Want to search Springboro Homes For Sale?
 Use these Cincinnati MLS links for a partial snapshot.
 For a COMPLETE overview of both Cincinnati and Dayton MLS homes, contact us and we'll provide a full list for your convenience.